Mode7Labs/raceway/causeway/CONTRIBUTING.md

-# Contributing to Causeway
+# Contributing to Raceway

-First off, thank you for considering contributing to Causeway!
-It's people like you that make Causeway such a great tool.
+First off, thank you for considering contributing to Raceway!
+It's people like you that make Raceway such a great tool.

 ## Code of Conduct